Women in punk rock: Meredith Graves

 Graves is the American frontwoman for the punk rock band Perfect Pussy, which was founded in 2012 in Syracuse, New York.
-In 2015, Graves went on to found the music label, Honor Press, as a feminist gesture to "fight punk's patriarchy".
-She described, in an interview with Ilana Kaplan in New York that her positive experiences making music were inspiration for establishing Honor Press.
-In the same interview, she cites women visual artists, Jenny Holzer and Barbara Kruger, as well as writers Kathy Acker and Susan Sontag as inspirations.
+In 2015, Graves went on to found the music label Honor Press, as a feminist gesture to "fight punk's patriarchy".
+She told New York magazine that her positive experiences making music moved her to establish Honor Press and cited women visual artists Jenny Holzer and Barbara Kruger, as well as writers Kathy Acker and Susan Sontag as inspirations.

-Louise Distras

-Alternative rock singer-songwriter from Wakefield, West Yorkshire.